DevP2003/limex-trading-challenge-strategy/README.md

 ## 4. Backtesting, Optimization, and Validation
 Since this was a short 30-day challenge, I didn’t run full historical backtests.
 Instead, I:
 - Looked at how my selected stocks had reacted to past earnings cycles.
-- Ran simple allocation checks using Python (`fundamentals_check.py`) to validate the weighting choice.
 - Confirmed that concentrating on HROW (with partial positions in HIMS and CARS) had historically been favorable in similar timeframes.

 ---